guoshengkang/guoshengkang.github.io/_pages/students.md

 **Welcome hardworking students (MS students, undergraduate students) to join our team.
 Please <a href="mailto:guoshengkang@gmail.com">email me</a> if you are interested.**

-My recent research inretrests include (but not limited to)  the following topics: Network Representation, Service Recommendation, Self-adaptive Service Composition, Intelligent Business Process Management (Modeling, Collaboration, Monitoring, and Mining) under Industrial Internet, and etc.
+My recent research inretrests include (but not limited to)  the following topics: Network Representation, Service Recommendation (Web Service, IoT Service, Manufacturing Service, etc.), Self-adaptive Service Composition, Intelligent Business Process Management (Modeling, Collaboration, Monitoring, and Mining) under Industrial Internet, and etc.

 ------